WangYue1998/AI-project/README.md

 # AI-project

 ## DESCRIPTION
-This is a chatbot that can answer questions on stock price, trading volume and marketing value.
+This is a chatbot named Yue that can answer questions on stock price, trading volume and marketing value.

 The chatbot is integrated into Wechat, using iexfiance API.